ChiPowers/cinema_game/README.md

 For some of us, playing this kind of game is actually much more fun than watching the movies themselves.

 ## To begin
 Install dependencies from `requirements.txt`.
-These instructions assume you have virtualenvwrapper installed.
+With Anaconda create an environment by

+    conda create -n cinema python=3
+    conda activate cinema

+To create an environment with virtualenvwrapper

     mkvirtualenv -p python3 cinema

+Either way, continue with

     pip install -r requirements.txt
     ./manage.py migrate